Toniq-Labs/extendable-token/README.md

 ```
 type Memo : Blob;
 ```
-Represents a "payment" memo - data that can be transferred along with a transaction.
+Represents a "payment" memo/data which can be attached to a transaction.

 ### NotifyService
 ```